Apahima/Adv_MRI_SEG/README.md

 * TensorboardX
 * PyDicom

-### PreRequsite
+### Prerequisite
-Prior to running the model, the raw files (First scan of each patient) should be download to folder {WorkingDirectory}\ISPY1 After download finished - runing function MRIDataCollection.py
+Prior to running the model, the raw files (First scan of each patient) should be download to folder {WorkingDirectory}\ISPY1 After download finished - running function MRIDataCollection.py
 * Parameters:
     * `--data-path` - Where the raw data is located
-    * `--mask-path` - Where to save the segmenations after the PreProcessing phase
+    * `--mask-path` - Where to save the segmentations after the PreProcessing phase
-    * `--image-path` - Where to save the scans that correllate to segmenations slices.
+    * `--image-path` - Where to save the scans that correlate to segmentations slices.

 **Example:**